GitsSaikat/Guardians-Preventing-Jail-Break-Prompts/README.md

   📝 <a href="https://arxiv.org/abs/2502.16750">[Paper]</a>
 </p>

-# Guardians of the Agentic System: Preventing Many Shots Jailbreak with Agentic System

 We have experimented and developed a defensive system for AI agents to protect themselves against adversarial prompt attacks and jailbreak attempts.